-- (A) Any nonconforming use may be changed to a use conforming with the rules established for the neighborhood zone in which the nonconforming use is located; provided, however, that a nonconforming use so changed shall not in the future be changed back to a nonconforming use; - (B) A nonconforming use may only be expanded under the provisions of section 15-217-91(f) (nonconformities); and - (C) If a nonconforming use is abandoned for twelve consecutive months, any future use of such premises shall be in conformity with the provisions of the rules.
+- (B) A nonconforming use may only be expanded under the provisions of section 15-217-91(f) (nonconformities); and - (C) If a nonconforming use is abandoned for twelve consecutive months, any future use of such premises shall be in conformity with the provisions of the rules.
 Abandonment of a nonconforming use shall terminate the right to continue the nonconformity. - (e) Nonconforming structures: - (1) Continuance of nonconforming structures.
-Subject to the provisions of section 15-217-91(b), any nonconforming structure may be occupied, operated, and maintained in a state of good repair[;].
+Subject to the provisions of section 15-217-91(b), any nonconforming structure may be occupied, operated, and maintained in a state of good repair[+].
 Permitted maintenance on nonconforming structures includes work on exterior façades, roofs, railings, gutters, and other maintenance activities that do not increase any nonconformities; - (2) Enlargement, conforming use.
 A nonconforming structure in which only permitted uses are operated may be enlarged or extended if the enlargement or extension can be made in compliance with all regulations established in subchapter 2 (regulating plan and neighborhood zones), subchapter 3 (thoroughfare plan and standards), and subchapter 4 (area wide standards); and - (3) Enlargement, nonconforming use.
 A nonconforming structure in which only nonconforming uses are operated may be enlarged or extended if: - (A) The enlargement or extension can be made in compliance with all provisions of subchapter 2 (regulating plan and neighborhood zones), subchapter 3 (thoroughfare plan and standards), and subchapter 4 (area wide standards); and - (B) The requirements of section 15-217-91(f) (nonconformities) are met; - (4) Enlargement, limited up to twenty-five per cent of the floor area.
-A nonconforming structure may be altered or enlarged without compliance with all provisions of subchapter 2 (regulating plan and neighborhood zones), subchapter 3 (thoroughfare plan and standards), and subchapter 4 (area wide standards) $[{\overline{r}}]{\underline{i}}$ provided that:
+A nonconforming structure may be altered or enlarged without compliance with all provisions of subchapter 2 (regulating plan and neighborhood zones), subchapter 3 (thoroughfare plan and standards), and subchapter 4 (area wide standards) [7]; provided that:

-- (A) The floor area of the proposed construction does not exceed twenty-five per cent of the floor area of the structure as it legally existed on February 27, 1982, excluding proposed demolitions; - (B) The proposed construction does not encroach into a frontage area; - (C) The proposed construction does not [exceed forty-five feet in height;] increase the nonconformity of the structure; - (D) The proposed construction does not affect neighboring properties; - (E) The parking requirements of this chapter are satisfied for the area proposed to be constructed; and - (F) The area created by the proposed construction is a permitted use; - (5) Damage to structures.
-The right to operate and maintain any nonconforming structure shall terminate and shall cease to exist whenever the nonconforming structure is damaged in any manner and from any cause whatsoever, and the cost of repairing such damage exceeds fifty per cent of the replacement cost of such structure on the date of such damage. - (A) In determining the replacement cost of any nonconforming structure, the cost of land or any factors other than the nonconforming structure itself shall not be included. - (B) The executive director shall require the submission of sufficient evidence to verify the cost of repairing such structure, with the final determination of replacement cost made by the executive director [→]; and prevent the strengthening or restoration to a safe condition of a building or structure in accordance with an order of a public official who is charged with protecting the public safety and who declares such structure to be unsafe and orders it to restoration to a safe condition $[\tau]$ ; provided that such restoration is not otherwise in violation of the various provisions of this subsection prohibiting the repair or restoration of partially damaged or destroyed buildings or structures.
+(A) The floor area of the proposed construction does not exceed twenty-five per cent of the floor area of the structure as it legally existed on [February 27, 1982,] , excluding proposed demolitions;

+- (B) The proposed construction does not encroach into a frontage area; - (C) The proposed construction does not [exceed forty-five feet in height;] increase the nonconformity of the structure; - (D) The proposed construction does not affect neighboring properties; - (E) The parking requirements of this chapter are satisfied for the area proposed to be constructed; and - (F) The area created by the proposed construction is a permitted use; - (5) Damage to structures.
+The right to operate and maintain any nonconforming structure shall terminate and shall cease to exist whenever the nonconforming structure is damaged in any manner and from any cause whatsoever, and the cost of repairing such damage exceeds fifty per cent of the replacement cost of such structure on the date of such damage. - (A) In determining the replacement cost of any nonconforming structure, the cost of land or any factors other than the nonconforming structure itself shall not be included. - (B) The executive director shall require the submission of sufficient evidence to verify the cost of repairing such structure, with the final determination of replacement cost made by the executive director[-]; and